 Cramer, who was to be paid $100,000 a year, only coached the U.S. national team in two full internationals, both friendlies against Mexico in September 1974.
 In December of that year, he took an American team for a series of games in Israel, but shortly before that trip, he had received an offer to become coach of Bayern Munich in the West German Bundesliga.
-By the time the Israeli trip ended, Bayern’s offer had become public knowledge and Cramer had decided to accept it, which he did on Jan.
+By the time the Israeli trip ended, Bayern’s bid had become public knowledge and Cramer had decided to accept it, which he did on Jan.
 19, 1975.
 The USSF threatened to sue him for $10 million for breach of contract.
 It was at this point that it was revealed that there was no contract and never had been.

 About five months after Cramer departed from the United States, Pele arrived to play for the New York Cosmos, starting a new era in American soccer.
 You can bet your bottom dollar that the Cosmos made sure that they got Pele’s signature on a contract.

-A version of this article was originally posted on the BigSoccer.com website in August 2011.
+A version of this article first appeared at Roger’s Big Soccer blog on August 6, 2011.
 It owes a debt to several sources, particularly the 1983 book U.S. Soccer vs. the World, by Tony Cirino, who was the sports editor of Il Progresso, an Italian-language newspaper in New York.